 - Does it sound boring?

-Now listen to your reference track.
-At this stage, it’s essential to match the volume of this track with that of your mix.
+At this stage you'll want to listen to your references.
+It’s essential to match the volume of this track with that of your mix.
 Bring the fader down until the peaks on both tracks are about the same.
 This way, you won’t be fooled into hearing things as a result of a louder track.

 If you have a graphic analyzer in your DAW, use it to gauge the frequency spectrum of the reference mix and compare it to your own.

-When mastering, be sure to use broad cuts and boosts, and don’t change anything more than 3dB – remember subtlety is the key to mastering!
+Be sure to use broad cuts and boosts in your frequency bands, and don’t change anything more than 3dB – remember subtlety is the key to mastering!
 If a frequency needs a more significant change, then there’s most likely a problem with the mix.

 Some people also choose to add an EQ after the compression stage (see below), as compressors can color the sound.
 Again the same rules about subtlety apply.

 Step 11: Dynamic control - compression

 If you listen to classical music, you’ll hear that the recordings are noticeably quieter than your average pop song.
 That’s because the dynamic range of classical music is much greater than, say, a Post Malone single.
 If you want your track to sit nicely next to a Billboard Top 100 song, you’ll need to tame your dynamic range (down, boy!).
 Enter the compressor.

 Dynamic range is the difference between how soft and how loud the music is.
 A compressor essentially ‘squashes’ a signal, reducing its dynamic range.
 This resulting signal means you can raise the overall volume without it peaking, making for a more even listening experience.